Best binoculars 2024: Top picks for stargazing, wildlife, birding and more

 The best binoculars are the perfect companion for anyone who wants to get a closer look at wildlife, sporting events, or concerts.
 You can even use binoculars for stargazing.
 Binoculars are typically cheaper and more portable than telescopes, providing a convenient way of observing the sky during nighttime.

 With the guidance of our expert reviewers, we've rounded up the best binoculars currently on the market to suit a range of purposes and buyer budgets.
-There's no better time to buy, either, thanks to the many Black Friday deals.
-For example, the Celestron Nature DX 12x56 binoculars are $30 off at Amazon, making them even more affordable.
+Although Black Friday Week is officially over, there are still deals hanging around — take the Celestron Nature DX ED 12x50 binoculars are $195 on Amazon, making them 25% more affordable than usual.

 If you want extra portability, we've also rounded up best compact binoculars for small and lightweight models.
 And your little ones want to get involved, here are the best binoculars for kids.